Hedwige-Prosperpolder new tidal nature area

 Scheldedijk replaced by a new levee

 With its 465 hectares, the Hedwigepolder in the Netherlands and the adjacent part of the Flemish Prosperpolder form the largest tidal area in Western Europe.
-The existing Scheldedijk will disappear and further inland a new levee will be built.
+The existing Scheldedijk has disappeared and further inland a new levee has been built.

 Photo: Hedwige-Prosperpolder.
 Copyright Vilda - Yves Adams

-After preparing the ground for construction, creeks and channels are dug.
-The water will soon flow through them to form mud flats and salt marshes.
-The soil that is extracted during the excavation work will be used as much as possible for the new levee, which should connect Flanders and the Province of Zealand at the end of 2020.
-When everything is completed as planned, at the end of 2024 part of the existing salt marshes and the Scheldedijk itself will be cleared, so that the tide can take its course.
+After preparing the ground for construction, creeks and channels were dug.
+The water now flows through them to form mud flats and salt marshes.
+The soil that has been extracted during the excavation work has been used as much as possible for the new levee, which now connects Flanders and the Province of Zeeland.
+The existing salt marshes and the Scheldedijk itself have been cleared, so that the tide can take its course.